Vanille-N/meander.typ/docs/docs.typ

 == Acknowledgements

+MEANDER would have taken much more effort had I not had access to
+#universe("wrap-it")'s source code to understand the internal representation
+of content, so thanks to #github-user("ntjess").

 MEANDER started out as an idea in the Typst Discord server;
-thank you to everyone who gave input and encouragements.
+thanks to everyone who gave input and encouragements.